Deep Feature Fusion for Mitosis Counting: Materials Methods

 \subsection{Region of Interest Pooling}

-The Region of Interest (RoI) pooling layer (part 7) takes all of the arbitrary sized spatial feature maps provided by the RPN and converts them into a fixed size feature vector using max-pooling \cite{sermanet}.
-The segmentation and RGB streams share the RoI pooling layer, so each of these two CNN feature maps are pooled with indices and coordinates from the RGB RoI.
+The Region of Interest (RoI) pooling layer (part 7) takes all of the coordinates provided by the RPN and extracts a fixed sized feature map from the the CNN using max-pooling \cite{sermanet}.
+The saves computation time because using the classifier on the full N proposals would be very slow.
+With a fixed sized feature map the detection network can be used to classify a fixed number of object classes.
+The segmentation and RGB streams share the RoI pooling layer, so each of these two CNN feature maps are pooled according to the coordinates from the RGB RoI.